 Low Calorie diets can and are used for relatively short periods of time, specifically in order to lose weight.
-On a low calorie diet it is possible to lose quite a large amount of weight, but exercise during this period is still necessary, but not exhaustive.
+On a low calorie diet it is possible to a large amount of weight, but exercise during this period is still necessary.

 The principle behind a low calorie diet is to eat healthy foods that have a low calorific value, and to balance the amount of calorie intake, with the amount that you expend.
 A low calorie diet can have side effects if you work in a profession where you already burn calories at a high rate, or you are the type of person that rigorously works out.
 Balance is really the key.